JakeHartnell/Grow.js/README.md

 `gulp test` runs tests in the test folder.

-`gulp docs` builds the documentation in the docs folder.
-These are published to the web on the gh-pages branch.
+The documentation is written in jsdoc, built using [Mr-Doc](https://mr-doc.github.io/), and kept on the gh-pages branch of this repo.

 # Contributing